 Early detection is a key factor in the successful treatment of respiratory illness.
-Signs of respiratory illness include elevated respiration rate, fever, nasal discharge, coughing, depression (often mild) and loss of appetite (50).
-Because these signs can be subtle, attentive observation of individual calves is essential and data provided at slaughter may provide valuable information on actual occurrence (50).
+Signs of respiratory illness include elevated respiration rate, fever, nasal discharge, coughing, depression (often mild), and loss of appetite (53).
+Because these signs can be subtle, attentive observation of individual calves is essential and data provided at slaughter may provide valuable information on actual occurrence (53).

-Respiratory disease can be closely linked to air quality, housing, management and the environment.
-For more information, see Section 3.3.1 - Ventilation.
+Respiratory disease can be closely linked to air quality, housing, management, and the environment.
+For more information, see Section 3.5.1 - Ventilation.

-Strategies to reduce the risk of respiratory illness (50, 51):
+Strategies that may reduce the risk of respiratory illness (53,54):

-- vaccinate - avoid overcrowding - minimize co-mingling of different groups, especially animals of different ages - maintain good indoor air quality at all times through effective ventilation and frequent removal of manure - replace wet and/or soiled bedding frequently.
+- maintain good indoor air quality at all times through effective ventilation and frequent removal of manure - replace wet and/or soiled bedding frequently - vaccinate - avoid overcrowding - minimize comingling of different groups, especially animals of different ages.

-Stocking density, ventilation and bedding must be managed in a manner that provides air quality that is not harmful to cattle and all reasonable steps must be taken to reduce the risk of respiratory disease.
+Stocking density, ventilation, and bedding must be managed in a manner that provides air quality that is not harmful to cattle, and all reasonable steps must be taken to reduce the risk of respiratory disease.

-- a. work with the herd veterinarian to identify the causes of pneumonia and include, in the herd health plan, strategies to reduce the incidence - b. strive to obtain data from the slaughterplant on the occurrence of lung lesions and strive to continually reduce the occurrence - c. consider prevention of respiratory disease when designing new facilities.
+- a. work with the herd veterinarian to identify the causes of pneumonia and include in the herd health plan strategies to reduce the incidence - b. when possible, obtain data from the slaughterplant on the occurrence of lung lesions and strive to continually reduce the occurrence - c. consider prevention of respiratory disease when designing new facilities.